 Ethane is mainly used to produce ethylene, which is then used by the petrochemical industry to produce a range of intermediate products, most of which are converted into plastics.
 Ethane consumption in the United States has increased during the past several years because of its increased supply and lower cost relative to other petrochemical feedstocks such as propane and naphtha.
 Ethane can also be used directly as a fuel for power generation, either on its own or blended with natural gas.

 Supply and demand for ethane must be closely matched because demand for ethane is almost entirely in the petrochemical sector and because this product is difficult to transport by any mode other than in dedicated pipelines.
-The increase in the supply of ethane starting in 2008, along with other natural gas plant liquids (NGPL), has resulted in some natural gas processors choosing not to recover the ethane that is produced with raw natural gas.
+The increase in the supply of ethane starting in 2008, along with other natural gas plant liquids, has resulted in some natural gas processors choosing not to recover the ethane that is produced with raw natural gas.
 Instead, this ethane is left in the natural gas that enters the interstate natural gas pipeline system.
-This process is referred to as ethane rejection because the producer rejects the ethane stream into the dry natural gas instead of recovering it along with other HGL.
+This process is referred to as ethane rejection because the producer rejects the ethane stream into the dry natural gas instead of recovering it along with other HGLs.

 The presence of ethane in dry natural gas boosts its heat value—calculated in British thermal units (Btu) per standard cubic foot of gas (Btu/scf)—above the heat value of methane (CH4), which is about 1,010 Btu/scf.
-Most of the additional heat content of pipeline-delivered natural gas higher than the 1,010 Btu/scf level can generally comes from the ethane contained in the natural gas transported in pipelines.
+Most of the additional heat content of pipeline-delivered natural gas higher than the 1,010 Btu/scf level is generally from the ethane contained in the natural gas transported in pipelines.
 The U.S. Energy Information Administration publishes the heat content of natural gas delivered to consumers in each state.
 Not only does the petrochemical industry consume ethane, but so does every natural gas consumer in the United States to some degree.